hacickn/Smart-Home-Bilkent-G2C/detailed/PC_USER_INTERFACE_README.md

 9) Interface gives chance to choose which port we use when connecting to embedded system.

+10)Each user names are unique.
+Therefore if you try to get user name that is used by somenone, program doesn't permit to do that.

 (*)= In this demo, people can experience without connection.
 Program will not five any error because we prevent it.
 However, In logic way, users should not able to use this features(7.1-7.14).
 In order to experience all